 Campus activities will include lectures and workshops, with a focus on student-centred learning in a multidisciplinary setting.
 School activities will include observation and analysis of teaching and learning, through to developing and implementing your own teaching practice.

 You must have a degree containing 80 SCQF credit points relevant to the teaching qualification, with 40 of the credit points in the practical aspects of Drama, such as stage design or directing.
 Also, 40 of the credit points must have been studied at SCQF Level 8 or above.
-You must also have Higher English plus Maths at National 5 at B.
+You must also have Higher English plus Maths or Applications of Maths at National 5 at B.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of course.
 Contact Disclosure Scotland for details on the type you would need.